devskiddlee/sklye/README.md

-# sklye
+# SkLayoutEngine (sklye)
-A lightweight layout engine
+A lightweight layout engine for calculating GUI layouts